AHRC Collaborative Doctoral Partnership: Unlike a version: the lives of digitised artworks

 The project will be supervised by Dr Jen Ross (Digital Education, University of Edinburgh), Christopher Ganley (Content & Design Manager, National Galleries of Scotland), Màiri Lafferty (Daskalopoulos Curator of Engagement, National Galleries of Scotland), and Professor Melissa Terras (Centre for Data, Culture and Society, University of Edinburgh).
-The student will be based in the Moray House School of Education, at the Holyrood campus, but will also spend considerable time at the National Galleries of Scotland and at the George Square campus of the University of Edinburgh.
+The student will be based in the Moray House School of Education and Sport, at the Holyrood campus, but will also spend considerable time at the National Galleries of Scotland and at the George Square campus of the University of Edinburgh.

 The student stipend is £15,009 per annum plus tuition fees for 3.5 years.
 The award will include a number of training opportunities and additional funding to participate in these.